carneiroDotDev/github_api_starterPack/README.md

 ___

 ### Context
-This task needed to be completed in order to to me to progress with the Job Interview by Abracar.
+This task needed to be completed in order to continue the Job Interview process by Abracar.
 ___

 ### Installing